kyusubshin/ScammerUniversityFinals/README.md

 ### _3. Data Cleaning and Analysis_

 ### _3-1.
 Politics_
-After generating the raw result files (e.g., `llama_results.csv`, `gemini_results.csv`) in the artifacts/ directory, execute the following scripts to process the data and calculate the final political orientation scores.
+After generating the raw result files (e.g., `llama_results.csv`, `gemini_results.csv`) in the `artifacts/` directory, execute the following scripts to process the data and calculate the final political orientation scores.

 1. Data Transformation: Run `data_cleaning/politics/score_transform.py`.
 This script performs the following tasks:

-- Aggregates raw outputs from all models found in artifacts/.
+- Aggregates raw outputs from all models found in `artifacts/` into a unified dataset.
-- Normalizes the response values (mapping 1/0/-1 to 1/-1/0).
+- Normalizes the response values (Yes=1, No=–1, Error/Neutral=0).
-- Calculates the Sample_mean across 50 simulation rounds.
+- Calculates the sample mean of normalized responses (Yes=1, No=–1, Error/Neutral=0) across 50 simulation rounds.
-- Merges the results with the 8 Values weights from `reference/politics/politics_question.csv`.
+- Merges the normalized results with the 8values score weights from `reference/politics/politics_question.csv`. for each question to compute axis scores.

 - Output: `data_cleaning/politics/combined_politics_results.csv`

 2. Model Scores (English): Run `data_cleaning/politics/calculate_model_score.py`.
 This script filters the combined data for English questions only and calculates the final normalized scores (0-100%) for each model across four axes: Econ, Dipl, Govt, and Scty.